The Scott model of PCF in univalent type theory: Constructive issues with partiality

-One could hope that the above translates directly into constructive univalent mathematics, that is, that the poset $\natt_{\bot} \colonequiv \pa*{\natt+\unitt,\leq_{\bot}}$ with $\leq_{\bot}$ the flat order (i.e.\ $\inr(\star)$ is the least element and all other elements are incomparable) is ($\mathcal{U}_0$-)directed complete (in the sense of \cref{def:directedcomplete}).
-However, we can prove that this implies Bishop's Limited Principle of Omniscience (LPO), a constructive taboo, as follows.
+One could hope that the above translates directly into constructive univalent mathematics, that is, that the poset $\natt_{\bot} \colonequiv \pa*{\natt+\unitt,\leq_{\bot}}$ with $\leq_{\bot}$ the flat order (i.e.\ $\inr(\star)$ is the least element and all other elements are incomparable) is ($\mathcal{U}_0$-)directed complete (in the sense of Definition~\ref{def:directedcomplete}).
+However, we can prove that this implies Bishop's Limited Principle of Omniscience (LPO), a constructive taboo (recall the final paragraph of Section~\ref{background:models}), as follows.

-In type theory, LPO may be formulated\footnote{This formulation does not ensure that the type is a proposition, so one could also consider truncating the $\Sigma$ or asking for the \emph{least} $k$ such that $\alpha(k) = 1$.
-But this formulation is sufficient for our purposes, and logically equivalent to the one with the truncated $\Sigma$.} as the following type:
+Write \(\twot\) for the type \(\unitt + \unitt\), and \(0\) and \(1\) for its inhabitants \(\inl(\star)\) and \(\inr(\star)\), respectively.
+In~type~theory, LPO may be formulated\footnote{This formulation does not ensure that the type is a proposition, so one could also consider truncating the $\Sigma$ or asking for the \emph{least} $k$ such that $\alpha(k) = 1$.
+But this version is sufficient for our purposes, and logically equivalent to the one with the truncated $\Sigma$.} as the following type:

 \begin{lemma} Directed completeness of $\natt_{\bot}$ implies \textup{LPO}. \end{lemma} \begin{proof} Suppose that $\natt_{\bot}$ is ($\mathcal{U}_0$-)directed complete.
 Let $\alpha : \natt \to \twot$ be an arbitrary binary sequence.
 Define the family $\beta : \natt \to \natt_{\bot}$ as